Fiware-Community/kubernetes-in-FiwareLab/README.md

 7. Copy the script and ansible playbooks on Ansible Host VM.
 8. There is a file "hosts" in this folder, make entries of all kubernetes nodes.
 9. Provide server details in "playbooks/env_variables”.
 10. Deploy the ssh key from Ansible Host to nodes for password less authentication.
-Steps are added in passwordless-ssh.md file.
+Steps are added in [passwordless-ssh.md](https://github.com/Fiware-Community/kubernetes-in-FiwareLab/blob/main/docs/passwordless-ssh.md).
 11. Provide root level privilege to centos or ubuntu user.
-Steps are added in root-access.md file.
+Steps are added in [root-access.md](https://github.com/Fiware-Community/kubernetes-in-FiwareLab/blob/main/docs/root-access.md).
 12. Run "settingup_kubernetes_cluster.yml" playbook to setup all nodes and kubernetes master configuration. ansible-playbook settingup_kubernetes_cluster.yml
 13. Run "join_kubernetes_workers_nodes.yml" playbook to join the worker nodes with kubernetes master node once "settingup_kubernetes_cluster.yml" playbook tasks are completed.